 Don't be afraid to ask

 One of the most critical success factors in online courses is the ability to communicate effectively and in a timely manner.
 Ask your faculty, academic advisor or any relevant Rider staff member questions that arise while participating in your online course.
 If you feel you need tutoring support in your course, please refer to the section on Student Success Center.
 We all share the same goal – your success!

-Before you move to reading the rest of the information in this Start Here section, please take a few moments to become familiar with Blackboard, your course management system.
+Before you move to reading the rest of the information in this Start Here section, please take a few moments to become familiar with Canvas, your course management system.